cloudmesh-community/book/chapters/clusters/pi-spark.md

 - [x] The original text contained too many sections which has been changed
 - [ ] Some text in teh later part is unclear

-We provide step-by-step instructions on insalling a Spark cluster on a pre-installed hadoop on a cluster of raspberry pi.
+We provide step-by-step instructions on installing a Spark cluster on a pre-installed hadoop on a cluster of raspberry pi.
 To start we assume you have Haddop installed.
 THis is achieved by following the instructions provided